typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 Please read this tutorial as training material, not as a best-practices document.
 As you gain more experience with cats-effect, probably you will find your own solutions to deal with the problems presented here.
-Also, bear in mind that using cats-effect for copying files or building TCP servers is suitable for a 'getting things done' approach, but for more complex systems/settings/requirements you might want to take a look at [fs2](http://fs2.io) or [Monix](https://monix.io) to find powerful network and file abstractions that integrate with cats-effect.
+Also, bear in mind that using cats-effect for copying files or implementing basic concurrency patterns (such as the producer-consumer problem) is suitable for a 'getting things done' approach, but for more complex systems/settings/requirements you might want to take a look at [fs2](http://fs2.io) or [Monix](https://monix.io) to find powerful network and file abstractions that integrate with cats-effect.
 But that is beyond the purpose of this tutorial, which focuses solely on cats-effect.

 That said, let's go!